dictation-toolbox/Caster/docs/readthedocs/Rule_Construction/Basic_Caster_Rules/Basic_Rules.md

     })
   ]

 def get_rule():
     return MyRule, RuleDetails(name="my rule")
 ```

-Notice that both the Key action and the Function action use the &quot;my_key&quot; extra.
+Notice that both the Key action and the Function action use the `my_key` extra.
 It is available to all of the actions in the command.

 ## Basic MergeRule